namecoder1/videatly/README.md

 ## To implement

-import ideas from text file ??? (to implement)
+- import ideas from text file ??? (to implement)
+- live ideas generation / live keypoints ?